 With the LSR308, you get access to similar performance as LSR305 but only something enhanced.
 Here, we can see the device flaunting 8 inch low drivers for a frequency that is massive yet designed carefully for waveguides that support ample power option.

 JBL offers all these features with the XLR connections and the TRS ones as well.
-Additionally, the device supports all types of the acoustic controls that include LF and HF trims and much more.
-To sum it up, LSR308 is a thing that serves the professional grade engineers.
+Additionally, the device supports all types of acoustic controls that include LF and HF trims and much more.
+To sum it up, LSR308 is a thing that serves the professional-grade engineers.